-No, the program helps you obtain a prescription that is right for you and covered your benefit.
+No, the program helps you obtain a prescription that is covered under your plan to treat your condition.
+Prior authorization ensures that you get the prescription drug that is right for you and that is covered by your benefit.

 If it's determined that your plan doesn't cover the drug you were prescribed, you can ask your doctor about getting another prescription that is covered.
 You'll receive it for your plan's copayment.
 Or, you can get the original prescription filled at your pharmacy by paying the full price.